Ratatouille (Vegan and Gluten Free)

 - ¼ cup extra virgin olive oil divided

 - Start by roasting 3 bell peppers.
-I preheat an outdoor grill and roast them for about 15 minutes or until charred on all sides.
-Make sure you turn them every 3-5 minutes so they don't burn.
+For tips about roasting peppers read the blog post.
 Once they are roasted put them in a pot with a lid for 5-10 minutes.
-This step is necessary for easier peeling
+This step is necessary for easier peeling.

 - Peel the roasted bell peppers and the tomatoes.